 Frequently asked questions

-What is cognitive intuition?
+What is intuitive thinking or cognitive intuition?

 It is the ability to make quick, accurate decisions based on unconscious processing and intuition rather than deliberate reasoning.